Bruin-Dev/Intelygenz/docs/manual_configurations/INIT_AUTOMATION_PROJECT.md

   ```

 ## Application results
-Afther terraform apply of all environments, the pipelines will be configured in each separated region and will be prepared to mange
+Afther terraform apply of all environments, the pipelines will be configured in each separated region and will be prepared to manage
 Automation Engine application life cycle.
 This terraform project will create the follow resources in each environment: